Raspberry Digital Signage

 - Web management; you can use the admin interface from a desktop PC in LAN.

-- mouse pointer hides itself in about a minute of user inactivity.
-See FAQ on how to keep mouse always hidden;
+- mouse pointer hides itself in about a minute of user inactivity;

 - completely reset browser after a specified user inactivity (donors version only);

 - force reloading of web page content after a specified time (donors version only).
-Please note that this is a hack (normally it's not possible to interfere with web pages behaviour from outside of them) and not all webpages will work;
+Please note that this is a hack (normally it’s not possible to interfere with web pages behaviour from the outside of them) and only webpages which can lay within frames will work;

 - optional on-screen virtual keyboard – displayed only when text input is needed (thanks to Stephen Wille Padnos);